 Despite having a winning record, at 19-17-4, Neilson is fired 40 games into the 1992-93 season and replaced by Ron Smith.
 He didn’t remain unemployed very long as he was hired as the first head coach in Florida Panthers history.

 Vigneault Joins New Organization

 The Vancouver Canucks hired Alain Vigneault on Aug.
 15, 2005, to be the head coach of the Manitoba Moose, their American Hockey League (AHL) affiliate.
 Vigneault coached the Montreal Canadiens between 1997 and 2000 before joining the Canucks organization.

 Vigneault led a Moose team that featured Mike Keane, Alex Burrows, and Kevin Bieksa to a 44-24-12 record before losing in the second round of the playoffs.
 His time in Manitoba doesn’t last long as he was promoted to the NHL that offseason after the Canucks let go of head coach Marc Crawford.

 He remained behind the bench in Vancouver through the 2012-13 season.
 He amassed 313 wins over his seven seasons, the most in Canucks franchise history.
 He took the Canucks to the 2011 Stanley Cup Final after leading them to the Presidents’ Trophy but lost to the Boston Bruins in seven games.

 Odds & Ends

 On Aug.
-15, 1972, Toronto Maple Leafs and Maple Leafs Garden owner Harold Ballard is convicted on 47 criminal charges, including fraud, theft, and tax evasion.
-He was eventually sentenced to nine years in prison but is paroled in October of 1973.
+15, 1972, Toronto Maple Leafs and Maple Leafs Garden owner Harold Ballard was convicted on 47 criminal charges, including fraud, theft, and tax evasion.
+He was eventually sentenced to nine years in prison but was paroled in October of 1973.
 His son Bill ran the Maple Leaf Gardens while he was in prison.

 Related – Do You Know Your Maple Leafs Trivia?